 Many parents worry if their baby is getting enough to eat at the breast.
-This is a very common concern in the first couple weeks of life.
-Unlike bottle fed babies, we often don’t know exactly how many ounces of breast milk a baby receives at the breast.
+This is a widespread concern in the first couple of weeks of life.
+Unlike bottle-fed babies, we often don’t know exactly how many ounces of breast milk a baby receives at the breast.
 To help us determine if your baby is eating enough, we look for several signs of a good feeding:

 - A good latch: a good latch should be deep and feel pain-free or nearly pain-free.
-Your baby’s lips should be flanged (rolled out) and the mouth open to 140 degree angle.
+Your baby’s lips should be flanged (rolled out) and the mouth open to a 140-degree angle.
 Your baby should be latched onto not just your nipple but also have all or most of your areola in his mouth.
 Your nipple should not be misshapen or creased after the feeding.
-If breastfeeding hurts, please seek help ASAP.
+If breastfeeding hurts, please seek help as soon as possible;

 - Your baby is having appropriate urine and stool output for his age.
-Babies should be having 1 wet diaper on day 1, 2 wet diapers on day 2, 3 wet diapers on day 3, 6+ wet diapers on day 4 and on.
+Babies should have one wet diaper on day one, two wet diapers on day two, three wet diapers on day three, and so on;

-- Minimal weight loss (<10% of birthweight) the first few days of life and a return to birth weight by 2 weeks of age.
+- Minimal weight loss (<10% of birth weight) the first few days of life and a return to birth weight by two weeks of age.

 Who should I contact if my baby is not breastfeeding well or I am having pain during breastfeeding?